 Experimental validation of identified circRNAs

 Due to lack of availability of human samples, we next sought to validate the conserved circRNAs with mouse orthologs that we identified above using mouse heart samples.
-We designed divergent primers for the murine orthologs of 6 identified human cardiac circRNAs (Additional file 11: Table S6) and performed PCR amplification using mouse heart cDNA as template.
-Mouse heart genomic DNA was used as a negative control and mouse Yap1 gene primers were used as an internal control for the PCR amplification of genomic DNA.
+We designed divergent primers for the murine orthologs of 6 identified human cardiac circRNAs (Additional file 3: Table S2).
+These circRNAs were chosen to represent 2 of the most abundant cardiac circRNAs (circEXOC6B_13, circALPK2_2 and circSLC8A_11), 2 of the dysregulated circRNAs (circENAH_4 and circLRP6_4), and 1 non-changed circRNAs between DMC and normal hearts (circN4BP2L2_13).
+Importantly, these circRNAs have not been experimentally verified by previous studies, with exception of circSLC8A_11 that served as a positive control for circRNA amplification in this study.
+We performed PCR amplification using mouse heart cDNA as the template, with mouse heart genomic DNA used as a negative control and mouse Yap1 gene primers used as an internal control for the PCR amplification of genomic DNA.
 All 6 of the selected circRNAs were successfully amplified in heart cDNA but not in genomic DNA (Figure 5A).
 Sanger sequencing of the PCR products verified back-spliced junctions (Figure 5B-G).
 Taken together, all the circRNAs examined were confirmed to be bona fide, suggesting the reliability of our in silico circRNA identification.